 Cases of COVID-19 in the workplace

-If you are notified of cases of COVID-19 in your workplace, please get in touch and let us know by completing this COVID-19 contact us form.
+If you are notified of a case of COVID-19 in your workplace, please get in touch and let us know by completing this COVID-19 contact us form.

-Public Health will work with you to assess the situation and advise you on the next steps.
-This will include advice about identification of contacts who need to isolate and further measures to manage and control an outbreak.
+The Council’s Public Health will work with you to assess the situation and advise you on the next steps.
+This will include advice about further measures to manage and control an outbreak.

 Once the close contacts of an employee, visitor or customer who has tested positive for COVID-19 have been identified (in conjunction with Public Health England or the Council's Public Health team), employers should call the NHS Test and Trace Self Isolation Hub on 020 3743 6715 with the 8 digit Test and Trace CTAS number of the person who tested positive.
 The close contacts will then be formally logged with NHS Test and Trace.
 This will generate a Test and Trace reference number for each of the close contacts.

 Without the NHS Test and Trace reference number, the close contacts will not be able to apply for financial support such as the Test and Trace Support Scheme